 Please that these offer may not be available to everyone.
 They vary by algorithms only the credit card companies know….

 Link to: CardMatch™

-I suggested to a MilesTalk reader recently that, based on their upcoming spend, they may want to look into an Amex Platinum card.
-I suggested that they check CardMatch, as late last year there were reports of Amex targeting people for a welcome offer of 100,000 Membership Rewards points for $5,000 in spend over 3 months – and that reader reported back that he indeed was offered that welcome bonus.
+I suggested that the reader check CardMatch, as there are reports of Amex targeting people for a welcome offer of 150,000 Membership Rewards points for $6,000 in spend over 6 months plus 10X points on up to $25,000 in spend at restaurants worldwide and to Shop Small – and that reader reported back that he indeed was offered that welcome bonus.

 It seems that the *most likely* targets for this offer are those with 0-1 Amex card in total in their wallet, however, given the current situation, they may be more broadly targeting people that don’t already have the Platinum Card.

-If you are offered the 125,000 (or even 100,000 ) point welcome bonus for an American Express Platinum Card, should you take it?
+If you are offered the 150,000 point welcome bonus for an American Express Platinum Card or the 75,000 or 90,000 point welcome bonus for the American Express Gold Card, should you take it?

-Yes, without question, it’s the best way to get 125,000 Membership Rewards points for the least required minimum spend – if it’s offered to you.
+Yes, without question, it’s the best way to get up to 150,000 Membership Rewards points for the least required minimum spend – if it’s offered to you.

 There are some amazing redemption opportunities with 100,000+ Amex points.
 With 125,000 total Amex points, for example, you could fly around the world in Business Class, up to 12 segments!, by transferring your points to ANA (a Japanese Star Alliance airline).
 Or for a 100,000 points, you could fly from the US to Europe round trip in First Class on AA using Etihad miles or in Delta One using Virgin points.